 Even before last year was put out to pasture, market analysts from different industries were forecasting 2017 to be one of the worst years in our history.
 But trust me when I state that you will have great opportunities for best small business ideas in the Philippines for 2017!

-As we approach the tail-end of 2016, many businesses are beginning to close their books and prepare for 2017.
-Whether your enterprise fared well this year or not, remember that there will always be an opportunity for business.
+Whether your enterprise fared well last year or not, remember that there will always be an opportunity for business.
 You can choose to switch enterprises or diversify to improve or change your value proposition.